ademerlis/temperaturevariabilityAcerPcli/gene_expression/MS_bioinformatics/Acer_Rmd/README.md

 ## Results

-Code to create these graphs is from [this R file](https://github.com/ademerlis/temperaturevariability2023/blob/main/gene_expression/MS_bioinformatics/Acer_Rmd/Acer_deseq2.R).
+Code to create these graphs is from [this R file].

 `dds = DESeqDataSetFromMatrix(countData=countData, colData=design, design=~ Genotype + Treatment_timepoint)`